WayneCrump/BCS-theory-critical-current-fit/README.md

 6. For samples with two-superconducting-phases, the volume fraction of each phase

 We emphasize that the analysis is not applicable to “magnetic” Jc based on Bean model.
-The analysis does not refer to vortex depinning movement because as we show in the paper this is not relevant to the self-field Jc.
 The technique and motivation is described in the paper.

 USAGE: